Maisabdalrazeq/reading-notes/Read03.md

 * git commit-m  : thats mean tell us the reason of the change

-* git push origin master : thats mean
+* git push origin master : thats mean pushes committed changes from your local “master” branch upstream to the “origin” server.